FIWARE-Ops/marinera/applications/mongodb/chart/README.md

 # MongoDB Helm Chart

-A Helm chart for Kubernetes to deploy MongoDB using the official Helm Chart.
+A Helm chart for Kubernetes to deploy MongoDB using the Bitnami MongoDB Helm Chart.

 ## Source Code